jumpingjoy/watchnationpro/index.md

 At the time of selecting a smartwatch for hunting and fishing consider this factor so that your smartwatch will last long.

 #### Check for Water Resistance
-Some of the best water resistance waterproof currently available in the market can sustain to about 50 meters depth in water.
+Some of the best water resistance smartwatches currently available in the market can sustain to about 50 meters depth in water.

 ### ✅How comfortable is the smartwatch on the wrist?
 Ensure that the display fits your wrist.
 Special care to be taken when you are a man or women with small wrist.
 If you do not get the right fit, it will look unfit and uncomfortable.